pybamm-team/pybamm-supporting-material/pybamm.md

 # Organisation

 - developed as an open source (BSD licensed) Python library on GitHub:
     - <https://github.com/pybamm-team/PyBaMM>

 - software engineering best practices:
     - Full suite of unit and integration tests
-    - Automated testing on Linux, Mac and Windows using Python 3.5+
+    - Automated testing on Linux, Mac and Windows using Python 3.6+
     - Generated API documentation and example notebooks/scripts demonstrating features
     - Project management, issue tracking and code review via GitHub

+# Why have a Common Modelling Framework?

+- Don't reinvent the wheel
+- Use everyone else's hard work
+- Benchmarking: **directly** compare models and solvers
+- Make it easy for others to use your work

+Plus:

+- Get feedback on your code and models
+- Seeing other people's code makes you a better coder

+# Why use Git?

+\centering \includegraphics[width=0.6\textwidth]{images/phd-comics-versions.eps}

+# Why use Git?

+- Backups!
+- Version control
+- Collaboration
+- Project management
+- Employability

+# Why use unit tests?

+- Make sure code is doing what you think it's doing
+- Confidence in changes
+- Catch bugs early
+- Simplify debugging process
+- "Green tick" validation
+- Helps figure out what to do next
+- *Saves* time

+- Very useful when:
+    - codebase is too big to fit in your head
+    - more than 2 people making changes
+- (Not necessary for short-term, single-user/developer projects)

-# Current features
+# Current features of PyBaMM

 - Lithium-ion battery models:
     1. Single Particle Model (SPM)
     2. Single Particle Model with Electrolyte (SPMe)
     3. Doyle-Fuller-Newman (DFN)
 - Lead-acid battery models:
-    1. LOQS Model
-    2. Composite Model
-    3. Newman-Tiedemann Model
 - Discretisations:
     1. 1D Finite Volumes (general purpose)
     2. 2 + 1D Finite Elements for current collector domain
-    2. Control Volumes for electrode particle domains*
+    3. Control Volumes for electrode particle domains*
 - Solvers:
     1. Scipy ODE solvers
     2. Scikits ODE & DAE solvers (SUNDIALS)
+    3. KLU solver in C++ (in progress)
-    3. Dae-Cpp DAE solver (Ivan Korotkin - Southampton)*
+    3. Dae-Cpp DAE solver (in progress)*

 # PyBaMM Pipeline